-The 100 Push Up Challenge is a weekly workout challenge running throughout 2018.
-Each week I am putting out a new challenge for you to test your strength, progressively getting more difficult, from basic to extreme!
+The 100 Push Up Challenge is a weekly challenge running throughout 2021.
+Each week I am putting up a new challenge for you to test your strength, progressively getting more difficult, from basic to extreme!

 Week 6 of the challenge is here and we are now well in our stride.